DOWNTOWN ACCESS STRATEGY

 - Traffic congestion and trip growth are inevitable in a growing, dynamic economy.
 Increased congestion impacts Downtown Bellevue’s quality of life and poses risks to its economy.

-- Population and job growth, regular workday and school schedules, road and curb capacity constraints, and limited travel options all contribute to peak period congestion.
+- Population and job growth, regular workday and school schedules, road and curb capacity constraints, evening activities, throughput trips, and limited travel options all contribute to peak period congestion.

 - Retail shopping, regional events and attractions, entertainment and recreation, and road and curb capacity constraints commonly contribute to off-peak travel congestion.